 Combined sales under the heading of Nestlé Nutrition & Health Science in 2018 were SFr 16.2bn (€14.0bn), of which around three-quarters was contributed by the infant nutrition portfolio.

 Gerber also brought with it a US-based life insurance division, sales from which reached $840m in 2017.
-Nestle is seeking a buyer for this business in 2018 to Western & Southern Financial Group for $1.55bn.
+Nestle sold that business in 2018 to Western & Southern Financial Group for $1.55bn.

 Prepared Dishes & Cooking Aids encompasses a wide range of convenience foods and sauces, with combined sales in 2018 of SFr 12.1bn (€10.5bn).
 Just over half that sum was generated by frozen and chilled foods; just under half by culinary aids.
 The biggest international brand in this combined portfolio is Maggi, encompassing both frozen foods and a wide range of sauces, soups and prepared dishes.
 In 2004 Nestlé acquired a 49% stake in Germany's #2 frozen pizza brand, Wagner, and increased that to a controlling stake during 2005.
 Stouffers is the leading brand in the US frozen dinner/entree segment, supported by the Hot Pockets frozen filled sandwich range (now also marketed in Europe under the Maggi umbrella).
 Buitoni markets Italian cuisine.
 Herta is the leading name in the chilled processed meat market in continental Europe with a wide range of charcuterie, pates, sliced meats and frankfurters.
 However, performance has been weak in recent years, and the group announced a strategic review of the business in early 2019.
 It agreed to sell a 60% stake in that business at the end of the year to Spanish food group Casa Tarradellas.
 In 1999, Nestlé sold off its Findus frozen food brand in Europe (apart from in Switzerland and Italy) to buyout fund EQT Scandinavia, but retains the Lean Cuisine prepared meals brand in Australia and in North America (as part of Stouffer's).
 Some of the competition with Kraft was defused in 2009 with Nestle's acquisition of its rival's extensive frozen pizza business in North America, led by DiGiorno.
 In 2017, it sold a collection of frozen meals and vegetables in Italy, including the brands La Valle Degli Orti, Mare Fresco and Surgelafish, to local rival Frosta.